kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 4. A [Function](./assets/logpipeline-investigation/func.js) to check if the logs are being delivered when one of the outputs is having an outage
 5. To simulate outage, the port of the service of the output was changed so that the DNS resolution keeps working but logs won't be delivered.

-Behaviour of fluent-bit is different when using `in-memory` buffer and `filesystem` buffer.
-With `in-memory` buffer the input is paused if an output is having an outage.
-Whereas in case of `filesystem` buffer the logs are still read by the tail plugin and stored in the filesystem buffer until the output is available again.
+Fluent Bit behaves differently for `in-memory` buffer and `filesystem` buffer: With `in-memory` buffer, the input is paused if an output is having an outage.
+With `filesystem` buffer, the logs are still read by the tail plugin and stored in the filesystem buffer until the output is available again.
 However, logs are dropped if the fileystem buffer is full.

 ## Test Cases